pmem/pmdk/README.md

 ## Getting Started

-Getting Started with Persistent Memory Programming is a tutorial series created by Intel Architect, Andy Rudoff.
+Getting Started with Persistent Memory Programming is a tutorial series created by Intel architect, Andy Rudoff.
 In this tutorial, you will be introduced to persistent memory programming and learn how to apply it to your applications.
 - Part 1: [What is Persistent Memory?](https://software.intel.com/en-us/persistent-memory/get-started/series)
 - Part 2: [Describing The SNIA Programming Model](https://software.intel.com/en-us/videos/the-nvm-programming-model-persistent-memory-programming-series)
 - Part 3: [Introduction to PMDK Libraries](https://software.intel.com/en-us/videos/intro-to-the-nvm-libraries-persistent-memory-programming-series)